Samia Nkrumah: Member of Parliament

 In December 2008, she contested the Jomoro constituency seat in the Western Region of Ghana and beat the incumbent MP, Lee Ocran of the National Democratic Congress (NDC) with a majority of 6,571, winning about 50% of the total valid votes cast.
 Being the only CPP member of parliament, she had to either align with NDC who were the majority in parliament or the minority NPP.
 She decided on the latter, aligning with the NPP in the House of 5th Parliament of the 4th Republic of Ghana.
+She represented the constituency from 2011 to 2015.